MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 ### Guiding Principles

 1. You're excited the candidate is here 🤩.
 You want them to shine, to be their best and you will act and speak to help them do that.
 This applies to everyone on the panel.
 2. You will make a snap judgement about the candidate the second they walk through the door-That's how the brain works.
 It's human nature to have internal short-hand reactions like "good looking = smart" or "tall = intimidating"; just hope they don't look like someone you know!
 This is **unconscious bias** at work.
-Most traditional interviewing is about subconsciously looking for ways to justify that snap judgement but your challenge is to be aware, stick to the interview protocol and evaluate the candidates as fairly you can.
+Most traditional interviewing is about subconsciously looking for ways to justify that snap judgement but you and your panel's challenge is to be aware, stick to the interview protocol and evaluate the candidates as fairly you can.

 ### Before You Get Going